fkg-india/fkg-india.github.io/index.md

 ---
 layout: default
-title: My Minimal Webpage
+title: Welcome
 ---

-# Welcome to My Webpage
+# Welcome to Our Food Computing Group

-This is a simple webpage served from a Markdown file.
+Explore our research, meet our team, and learn more about our mission at Ashoka University.

 ## Section 1
 Markdown allows you to write content with **bold**, *italic*, and [links](https://example.com).

 ### Subheading
 You can also add code snippets:

+Here is some inline code: `print("Hello, World!")`.

 ```python
 print("Hello, World!")